NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

 Host Side Coding
 **************************************************

-This chapter describes the connection of a host model with the pool of CCPP-Physics schemes through the CCPP-Framework.
+This chapter describes the connection of a host model with the pool of :term:`CCPP-Physics` schemes through the :term:`CCPP-Framework`.

 In several places, references are made to an Interoperable Physics Driver (IPD).
 The IPD was originally developed by EMC and later expanded by NOAA GFDL with the goal of connecting GFS physics to various models.
-A top motivation for its development was the dycore test that led to the selection of FV3 as the dycore for the UFS.
-Designed in a fundamentally different way than the CCPP, the IPD will be phased out in the near future in favor of the CCPP as a single way to interface with physics in the UFS.
+A top motivation for its development was the dycore test that led to the selection of FV3 as the dycore for the :term:`UFS`.
+Designed in a fundamentally different way than the :term:`CCPP`, the IPD will be phased out in the near future in favor of the CCPP as a single way to interface with physics in the UFS.
 To enable a smooth transition, several of the CCPP components must interact with the IPD and, as such, parts of the CCPP code in the UFS currently carry the tag “IPD”.

 ==================================================
 Variable Requirements on the Host Model Side
 ==================================================

 All variables required to communicate between the host model and the physics, as well as to communicate between physics schemes, need to be allocated by the host model.
-An exception is variables ``errflg``, ``errmsg``, ``loop_cnt``, ``blk_no``, and ``thrd_no``, which are allocated by the CCPP-Framework, as explained in REF## Sect.
-3.1.
+An exception is variables ``errflg``, ``errmsg``, ``loop_cnt``, ``blk_no``, and ``thrd_no``, which are allocated by the CCPP-Framework, as explained in :numref:`Section %s <DataStructureTransfer>`.
 A list of all variables required for the current pool of physics can be found in ``ccpp/framework/doc/DevelopersGuide/CCPP_VARIABLES_XYZ.pdf`` (XYZ: SCM, FV3).

 At present, only two types of variable definitions are supported by the CCPP-Framework:

 * Standard Fortran variables (character, integer, logical, real) defined in a module or in the main program.
 For character variables, a fixed length is required.
 All others can have a kind attribute of a kind type defined by the host model.
 * Derived data types (DDTs) defined in a module or the main program.
-While the use of DDTs as arguments to physics schemes in general is discouraged (see REF## Sect.
-2.2), it is perfectly acceptable for the host model to define the variables requested by physics schemes as components of DDTs and pass these components to CCPP by using the correct local_name (e.g., ``myddt%thecomponentIwant``; see REF## Sect.
-6.2)
+While the use of DDTs as arguments to physics schemes in general is discouraged (see :numref:`Section %s <IOVariableRules>`), it is perfectly acceptable for the host model to define the variables requested by physics schemes as components of DDTs and pass these components to CCPP by using the correct local_name (e.g., ``myddt%thecomponentIwant``; see :numref:`Section %s <VariableTablesHostModel>`.)

+.. _VariableTablesHostModel:

 ==================================================
 Metadata Variable Tables in the Host Model
 ==================================================

-To establish the link between host model variables and physics scheme variables, the host model must provide metadata tables similar to those presented in REF## Sect.
-2.1.
+To establish the link between host model variables and physics scheme variables, the host model must provide metadata tables similar to those presented in :numref:`Section %s <GeneralRules>`.
 The host model can have multiple metadata tables or just one.
 For each variable required by the pool of CCPP-Physics schemes, one and only one entry must exist on the host model side.
 The connection between a variable in the host model and in the physics scheme is made through its standard_name.

-The following requirements must be met when defining variables in the host model metadata tables (see also REF## Listing 6.1 for examples of host model metadata tables).
+The following requirements must be met when defining variables in the host model metadata tables (see also :ref:`Listing 6.1 <example_vardefs>` for examples of host model metadata tables).

 * The ``standard_name`` must match that of the target variable in the physics scheme.
 * The type, kind, shape and size of the variable (as defined in the host model Fortran code) must match that of the target variable.